AymenBida/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Getting in touch

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+- This project is an example for a social media web app where users can post and comment and like and also invite other users to a friendship and accept received invitations.

 ## Built With